In layman’s language, “Input Tax Credit” (‘ITC’) means that “taxpayer can reduce his output tax

 discussion…as the saying goes “पिक्चर तो अभी बाक़ी है मेरे दोस्त !!!”
 There are more and more

 interesting issues to be pondered under ITC.

-To have an in-depth legal and practical understanding about the topic, please join us in a 2 part live interactive webinar with a renowned expert in Indirect Taxes – Mr. Puneet Bansal (Managing Partner, NITYA Tax Associates).
+To have an in-depth legal and practical understanding about the topic, please join us in this live interactive webinar with a renowned expert in Indirect Taxes – Mr. Puneet Bansal (Managing Partner, NITYA Tax Associates).

 The webinar will be held on November 16, 2019.
 It will be a 3 hours interactive session, covering the complete concept of ITC and an extensive discussion on the practical aspects, including a dedicated Q&A session at the end.

-Coverage: we will cover all legal provisions regarding 'eligibility' and 'applicable restrictions' on ITC, along with illustrations and legal precedents.
+Coverage: We will cover all legal provisions along with illustrations and legal precedents on the following:

 CA Puneet Bansal , has over 20 years of experience in advising leading Multinational and Indian companies in